Dodgers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have gone 50-37 in games they were listed as the moneyline favorite (winning 57.5% of those games).
+- The Dodgers have been favored on the moneyline 88 total times this season.
+They've finished 51-37 in those games.

-- Los Angeles has played as moneyline favorites of -300 or shorter in only one game this season, which it won.
+- Los Angeles has played as moneyline favorites of -300 or shorter in just two games this season, which it won both.

-- The Dodgers have an implied moneyline win probability of 75% in this contest.
+- The implied moneyline probablility in this matchup gives the Dodgers a 75% chance to win.

-- In the 104 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 59 times (59-40-5).
+- Los Angeles has had an over/under set by bookmakers 105 times, and have combined with opponents to go over the total in 60 of those games (60-40-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!